francedance/John-Jay-One-Touch/README.md

 # John-Jay-One-Touch
-My very first Android App made for students at John Jay
+My very first Android App made for students at John Jay back in 2015

 This is considered a prototype version of John Jay One Touch 1.1 available in Google Playstore